xremix/toni-hoffmann-com/README.md

 - **[Bootstrap](https://getbootstrap.com/)** is used for the layout, buttons and navigation
 - **[ng-xGallerify](https://github.com/xremix/ng-xGallerify)** is my gallery component that hosts the photography portfolio

 Everything else is developed from scratch.
+The languages that have been used are [TypeScript](https://www.typescriptlang.org/), [SCSS](https://sass-lang.com/) and HTML.

 **Branching** should be done like the git flow, with a *master*, *develop* and *feature* branches, while *master* represents the production state of the database.